Abhab24/ratingsproject/README.md

 # interative-rating-component

-Its an Interactive rating component that can be very useful to gather the feedback of the user for our website, service, etc..
-Here is the working link [here](http://interative-rating-component.vercel.app/)
+Its an Interactive rating component that can be very useful to gather the feedback of the user for a website, service, etc.

 # Screenshot
-Here is a screenshot of my solution
+Here is a screenshot of my project
 ![project-screenshot](https://user-images.githubusercontent.com/77191306/159255706-95c1dee9-fa5d-4703-a2ed-4e5409b12c06.JPG)